brooksrogers/dump1090_sdrplus/README.md

   checked.
 * It tries to fix DF17 messages trying every two bits combination.

-The use of aggressive mdoe is only advised in places where there is low traffic in order to have a chance to capture some more messages.
+The use of aggressive mode is only advised in places where there is low traffic in order to have a chance to capture some more messages.

 ### Debug mode